syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 * fillColor: Specifies the fill color of the ellipse.

-The Image Editor component offers two methods to add line annotations to an image: utilizing the toolbar or using the [`drawLine`](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawline) method.
+The `drawLine` method is used to insert a line to the Image Editor control.
 Line annotations are valuable for highlighting, emphasizing, or marking specific areas of an image.

-The [`drawLine`](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawline) method in the Image Editor component takes seven parameters to define the properties of the ellipse annotation:
+The `drawLine` method in the Image Editor control takes seven parameters to define the properties of the ellipse annotation:

 * startX - Specifies the x-coordinate of the start point.